Dealing with Debt: A Consumer's Guide

 Bankruptcy is a legal process, regulated by the Act, by which you may be discharged from most of your debts.
 The purpose of the Act is to permit an honest, but unfortunate, debtor to obtain a discharge from his or her debts, subject to reasonable conditions.

 It is also possible to file a "joint assignment."
 A joint assignment allows two bankrupts, involved in a close financial relationship, to file for bankruptcy together and to see their assets combined and their files dealt with as one file.
-This is available to debtors if their debts are substantially the same and the trustee believes it is in the best interest of the debtors and creditors.
+This is available to debtors if their debts are substantially the same and the LIT believes it is in the best interest of the debtors and creditors.

 What are the duties of a bankrupt?